sivel/speedtest-cli/README.rst

       --timeout TIMEOUT  HTTP timeout in seconds.
 Default 10 --secure           Use HTTPS instead of HTTP when communicating with speedtest.net operated servers
+      --use_interface_counters USE_INTERFACE_COUNTERS
+                         Use the kernel counters for the specified network interface to calculate the total number of bytes transmitted/received (Linux only).
-      --version          Show the version number and exit
+                         --version             Show the version number and exit --version          Show the version number and exit

 Inconsistency